Center for American Progress

 People work on the roof of a church during Phoenix's worst heat wave on record on July 26, 2023.
 (Getty/Mario Tama)

-This report is the first in a summer 2024 series of products from the Center for American Progress that will focus on policy recommendations to address the needs of populations that are particularly vulnerable to extreme heat.
+This report is the first in a summer 2024 series of products from the Center for American Progress that focuses on policy recommendations to address the needs of populations that are particularly vulnerable to extreme heat.

 Introduction and summary